theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased the amount of ammo you can carry
 ~ Craftable Vial of Enhanced Plague Cure (Infirmary 2 or Field Hospital)
 ~ Increased chances of contracting Plague
-~ Impossible Green Zone
 ~ +1 Outpost Slot
 ~ -1 Labor Debuff
 ~ Fuel Cans and Repair Kits stacking
 ~ Decreased Gas Can and Toolkit fill/repair by half
 ~ NPCs now actively avoid modded Bloater Gas size
 ~ Specialization Unlocks
-~ More Morale Penalty
+~ More Starting Morale Penalty
 ~ Espresso Stand Outpost gives more Morale and reduces fatigue rate
 ~ Safehouse provides more beds and reduces noise
 ~ Rucksack Yields 2-3 resources